React Native

 npx pod-install

-• @stream-io/video-react-native-sdk (SVRN) is Stream's Video SDK which contains UI components, hooks and util functions that will enable audio/video calls.
+• @stream-io/video-react-native-sdk - Stream's Video SDK with UI components, hooks, and utilities for audio/video calls

-• react-native-svg provides SVG support to React Native, SVRN's components and it's icons are reliant on this dependency.
+• react-native-svg - SVG support for SDK components and icons

-• @react-native-community/netinfo - is used to detect the device's connectivity state, type and quality.
+• @react-native-community/netinfo - Detects device connectivity state, type, and quality

 Android Specific installation

-In android/build.gradle add the following inside the buildscript section:
+Update minSdkVersion to 24 if lower.
+In android/build.gradle, add inside the buildscript section:

 buildscript {